 But the third and final reason is closer to the truth:

-I didn’t believe that my vote actually mattered.
+I didn’t really believe that my vote mattered.

 Before I knew it was a thing, I subscribed to the PAP’s ‘silent majority’ argument: most people are going to vote along familiar lines, for ‘bread and butter’ issues.
 As much as we’d like to believe otherwise, what happens in online echo chambers doesn’t truly reflect what goes on at the polls.